Grays Field Hockey Sticks

 Grays continues to develop its composite range of field hockey sticks for every level of the game.
 How?
 Hi-tech fibers specifically formulated in deliberate directions and areas of the handle, blade and toe provide every model own unique qualities.
 The features of these sticks include:

 - The most advanced thermographite technology to ensure perfect balance and stability

 Twin Tube Construction

-- Offers a strengthening wall that augments build and improves
+- Offers a strengthening wall that augments build and improves on-field ability

 - Composed of a unique contour that adds protection against the detriment of synthetic fields

 - Provides extra reinforcement for "Low Backhand Zone'